Skip to content

 “Chalk it up… to compassion for Oakland’s herons.”

-That was the slogan for Golden Gate Audubon Society’s first-ever Art Flash Mob — a gathering of local artists and nature lovers to create sidewalk chalk drawings that would inspire people to protect downtown Oakland’s nesting colonies of Black-crowned Night-Herons and Snowy Egrets.
+That was the slogan for Golden Gate Bird Alliance’s first-ever Art Flash Mob — a gathering of local artists and nature lovers to create sidewalk chalk drawings that would inspire people to protect downtown Oakland’s nesting colonies of Black-crowned Night-Herons and Snowy Egrets.

 About a dozen artists descended on 13th and Alice Streets just after daybreak last Friday to create the drawings.
 While the trees overhead thrummed with constant chirps, clicks, gurgles, and squawks, the sidewalks filled with beautiful color images of herons and egrets.